U.S. Department of Veterans Affairs - Agency Wide

-Physical Requirements: The work requires regular and recurring physical exertion, long hours of standing, walking, driving and similar activities.
-The incumbent must respond to alarms, pursue suspects, participate in training activities, climb stairs and walk during assigned foot patrols in and around large buildings, campus, and other physical settings.
-Agility, dexterity and strength are needed to pursue, apprehend and detain uncooperative suspects.
-On a regular and recurring basis the work requires strenuous exertion physically restraining disorderly individuals to prevent harm to others or the individual.
+The work requires regular and recurring physical exertion, long hours of standing, walking, driving and similar activities.
+The incumbent must respond to alarms, pursue suspects, participate in training activities, climb stairs and walk during assigned foot patrols in and around large buildings, campuses, and other physical settings.
+Agility, dexterity and strength are needed to pursue, apprehend and detain uncooperative suspects, and to prevent harm to others or the individual.
 Incumbents must be physically able to lift or carry injured or hurt persons, evacuate persons to safety during storms, disasters, fires or other emergencies.

-The incumbent is expected to maintain a high standard of physical fitness and hand and eye coordination in order to maintain his or her semi-annual qualification with his or her assigned firearm and annual qualification with his or her assigned departmental issued intermediate weapons.
+The incumbent must be emotionally stable under stress and have good judgment.
+The incumbent is expected to maintain a high standard of physical fitness and hand and eye coordination to maintain his or her semi-annual qualification with his or her assigned firearm and annual qualification with his or her assigned departmental issued intermediate weapons.
 Strenuous physical exertion is also required during many required and recurring training activities such as those related to weapons training, Active Threat Response training and Ground Defense and Recovery training.

 Selected applicants will be required to complete an online onboarding process.